weiqingy/caochong/README.md

 [Apache Ambari](https://cwiki.apache.org/confluence/display/AMBARI/Ambari) is a tool for provisioning, managing, and monitoring Apache Hadoop clusters.
 If using Ambari to set up Hadoop and Spark, Spark will run in Yarn client/cluster mode.

-1. Choose Ambari version in `from-ambari/Dockerfile` file (default Ambari 2.2)
+1. [Optional] Choose Ambari version in `from-ambari/Dockerfile` file (default Ambari 2.2)
-2. Run `from-ambari/run.sh` to set up an Ambari cluster and launch it
+1. Run `from-ambari/run.sh` to set up an Ambari cluster and launch it

 	```
 	$ ./run.sh --help
-	Usage: ./run.sh [--nodes=N] [--port=P]
+	Usage: ./run.sh [--nodes=3] [--port=8080]

 	--nodes      Specify the number of total nodes
 	--port       Specify the port of your local machine to access Ambari Web UI (8080 - 8088)
 	```

-3. Hit `http://localhost:port` from your browser on your local computer.
+1. Hit `http://localhost:port` from your browser on your local computer.
 The _port_ is the parameter specified in the command line of running `run.sh`.
 By default, it is [http://localhost:8080](http://localhost:8080).
 NOTE: Ambari Server can take some time to fully come up and ready to accept connections.
 Keep hitting the URL until you get the login page.
-4. Login the Ambari webpage with the default username:password is `admin:admin`.
+1. Login the Ambari webpage with the default username:password is `admin:admin`.
+1. [Optional] Customize the repository Base URLs in the Select Stack step.
-5. On the _Install Options_ page, use the hostnames reported by `run.sh` as the Fully Qualified Domain Name (FQDN).
+1. On the _Install Options_ page, use the hostnames reported by `run.sh` as the Fully Qualified Domain Name (FQDN).
 For example:

 	```
 	Using the following hostnames: